amirrahemi01/emoji-app/README.md

 onclick emoji: open router or new page and define some new thing

-tag amirrahemi anywhere isposibble
+tag amirrahemi github anywhere isposibble +

 gif & screen shot for readme page

-slider for image in background/container
+slider for image in background/container +

 no selection for text and media

 refactor code and take comment